OracleChrome/backend/README.md

             *  data is a URL string that directly leads to a Google Map
         * `youtube-video`: `string`
             * data is a URL string that directly leads to a Youtube video
-        * `twitter-tweet`: `string`
+        * `twitter-tweet`: `JSONObject`
-            * data is a URL string that directly leads to the relevant Twitter tweet
+            * data is a JSONObject that directly leads to the relevant Twitter tweet
+            * {author:string, tweet:string, authorImage:string}
         * `wikipedia-information`: `string`
             * data is a URL string that directly leads to the relevant Wikipedia information
         * `yelp-information`: `JSONObject`